Letters from Harold Edward 'Pompey' Elliott to his family, July - October 1916 - Part 10

 see me yesterday.
 Capts Barton &

 Oates.
-Both are [[?]] doing splendid
+Both have been doing splendid

 work & Oates who was recommended

-for the V.C. got a D.S.O so they are
+for the V.C. got a D.S.O.
+So they are

 keeping up the record of the old 7th